Department of Anthropology

 Ph.D., University of North Carolina

-Bioarchaeology, human osteology, biological distance of the American Southeast, Native American repatriation, NAGPRA (Native American Graves Protection and Repatriation Act), Cultural studies of physical anthropology
+History of Science, Cultural studies of physical anthropology, Native American repatriation, NAGPRA (Native American Graves Protection and Repatriation Act), Bioarchaeology, Human osteology

-After having received her Ph.D. from the University of North Carolina at Chapel Hill in 2003, Professor Ann Kakaliouras served as an Assistant Professor of Anthropology at Appalachian State University, in Boone, North Carolina until 2006.
-Since 2006, Kakaliouras has held the position of Assistant Professor of Anthropology at Whittier College, where she teaches courses in biological anthropology, archaeology, Native American studies, gender studies, and theory in anthropology.
-Although she is trained as a human osteologist, bioarchaeologist, and biodistance researcher with specializations in the American Southeast and Midwest, since obtaining her doctorate Kakaliouras has also been engaged in retooling her expertise toward the historical and ethnographic study of the phenomenon of repatriation and the history of relationships between Native American people and physical/biological anthropologists.
+After having received her Ph.D. from the University of North Carolina at Chapel Hill in 2003, Associate Professor Ann Kakaliouras served as an Assistant Professor of Anthropology at Appalachian State University, in Boone, North Carolina until 2006.
+At Whittier College, she teaches courses in biological anthropology, archaeology, Native American studies, gender studies, Science and Technology Studies, and theory in anthropology.
+Although she is trained as a human osteologist, bioarchaeologist, and biodistance researcher with specializations in the American Southeast and Midwest, since obtaining her doctorate Kakaliouras has also been retooling her expertise toward the historical and ethnographic study of the phenomenon of repatriation and the history of relationships between Native American people and physical/biological anthropologists.

-Likewise, Kakaliouras has corollary interests in contemporary science studies and material culture studies within anthropology.
-Her most recent publications address the ways in which the physical anthropological subdiscipline of bioarchaeology has responded to the demands and legislative successes of the reburial movement.
-Her current research investigates the material, policy, and scientific reverberations of cultural encounters between anthropometrists and Native American people during the first half of the 20th century.
+Likewise, Kakaliouras has corollary interests in contemporary and historical science studies and material culture studies within anthropology.
+Her most recent publications address the ways in which the physical anthropological subdiscipline of bioarchaeology has responded to the demands and legislative successes of the repatriation movement.
+Her current research investigates how the “Indian” (Native American) was constructed in physical/biological anthropology in the 20th century.

 Memberships and Service

-Manuscript reviewer for the American Anthropologist, American Journal of Physical Anthropology, Transforming Anthropology, School for Advanced Research, and the University Press of Florida.
+Manuscript reviewer for the American Anthropologist, American Journal of Physical Anthropology, International Journal of Osteoarchaeology, Transforming Anthropology, School for Advanced Research Press, University of New Mexico Press, and The University Press of Florida.